Sequential FDR and pFDR control under arbitrary dependence, with application to pharmacovigilance database monitoring: Application: The UK's Yellow Card Scheme pharmacovigilance database

 Note that we have added $1$ amnesia and non-amnesia report to each drug in \eqref{eq:drug-amnesia-rate}-\eqref{eq:drug-nonamnesia-rate} to account for issues with rare or exotic drugs like inherently higher variance in use and reporting.
 These rates are visualized in Figure~\ref{fig:Drug-side-effect-raw}, where the blue, green, and red points are the drugs with ``low,'' ``medium,'' and ``high'' amnesia report rates according to \eqref{YC.p.binom} and\eqref{eq:drug-p0}.

 In order to generate a medically realistic correlation structure for the drugs, we utilized BioGPT \citep{Luo22}, a generative language model trained on biomedical research articles.
-For each drug under consideration, we calculated the element-wise mean of the BioGPT's token embedding for ``[DrugName] as a drug'' and then applied $K$-means clustering to obtain $K=15$ clusters of the drugs.
+For each drug under consideration, we calculated the element-wise mean of the BioGPT's \textit{token embedding} (its numerical representation of phrases, words, or characters) for ``[DrugName] as a drug'' and then applied $K$-means clustering to obtain $K=15$ clusters of the drugs.
 Within each cluster, the copula method described in Section~\ref{sec:sims} was then used to generate the Poisson data using the Toeplitz covariance matrix given there, but with the correlation parameter~$\rho$ generated as a Beta$(4,2)$ random variable, shifted and scaled to have support~$[-1,1]$.
 In this way, drugs that were medically related according to BioGPT were more likely to receive non-trivial correlation.

-In order to account accurately for the differing number of reports that drugs with different prescription and use rates in the database have, we set up the hypotheses tests not in terms of the Poisson rate parameters~\eqref{eq:drug-amnesia-rate}-\eqref{eq:drug-nonamnesia-rate} but rather a scaled parameter The data generation scheme above is equivalent to a Binomial number of amnesia reports being generated at each time step, with success probability~\eqref{YC.p.binom} and number of trials equal to the random total number of Poisson reports.
+In order to account accurately for the differing number of reports that drugs with different prescription and use rates in the database have, we set up the hypothesis tests not in terms of the Poisson rate parameters~\eqref{eq:drug-amnesia-rate}-\eqref{eq:drug-nonamnesia-rate} but rather a scaled parameter The data generation scheme above is equivalent to a Binomial number of amnesia reports being generated at each time step, with success probability~\eqref{YC.p.binom} and number of trials equal to the Poisson random total number of reports.